spolu/warp/README.md

 `warp` is designed for high-bandwidth interactions between developers.

 Once connected to your warp clients will see your terminal exactly as if they were sitting next to you.
-You can also grant them write access, the remote equivalent of handing them your keyboard.
+You can also grant them write access, the online equivalent of handing them your keyboard.

 ## Installation